pratyush3757/advent-of-code/README.md

 ## Advent Of Code 2015-
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 My solutions to [Advent of Code](https://adventofcode.com) challenges.
 Being done in Rust and Python both.
+The folder advent_2016 is just a placeholder at the moment.

 ### Usage
 ```sh